What is Properties?

 - Linked assets - Mediabank can link assets.
 When loading the asset the other linked asset will be loaded in the Title module in Review & Approval.
-Typical first and second half of a soccer match or similar.
+The typical first and second half of a soccer match or similar.
 Looking in the properties tab, you can see all the linked assets.
 You can also find the asset Media Id.
 This is very important.
 The asset Id is unique and essential information when you experience problems with an asset.

 - Current status - Is it archived, backed up or is the original asset missing?
 Is it uploading or finished?
 If you encounter problems you should check the asset property status.

 - Log - Who has read/loaded the asset, published, uploaded deleted the asset?
 Was it archived?
 The log contains the assets historical lifeline and can be used for troubleshooting.